fractal-platform/fractal-cdt/docs/source/contract/token.rst

         }
     }

-The ``add_balance`` function checks that the amount added cannot be negative.
-If the added account exists then increases its balance else set the balance to be increased amount.
+The ``add_balance`` function verifies that the amount added is positive.
+If the account exists then increases its balance else set the balance to be increased amount.

 *sub_balance*